Welcome to your first year in the School of Law

 Other weekly readings are from a range of sources and will be available online via the UOW Library and the subject Moodle site.

-Note: These books are also the prescribed texts for LLB 1170: Law of Contract B in Spring Session.
+This book is also the prescribed text for LLB 1170 Law of Contract B in Spring Session.

-As well as the Major Texts, additional case readings for most weeks will be available electronically through Subject Readings on the Moodle site.
+As well as the prescribed textbook, additional case readings for most weeks will be available electronically through Subject Readings on the Moodle site.

-Note: this book is also the prescribed textbook for LLB1180 Criminal Law and Procedure B in Spring Session.
+This book is also the prescribed textbook for LLB 1180 Criminal Law and Procedure B in Spring Session.

-As well as the Major Text, additional sources will be available electronically through Subject Readings on the Moodle site.
+As well as the prescribed textbook, additional sources will be available electronically through Subject Readings on the Moodle site.

 Resources